2.3 JavaScript Plugin-API

 Enable Node Debugging for Playwright Process

-To do so, you have to set an environment variable ROBOT_FRAMEWORK_BROWSER_NODE_DEBUG_OPTIONS which value will be attached as cli
+To do so, you have to set the environment variable ROBOT_FRAMEWORK_BROWSER_NODE_DEBUG_OPTIONS.
+Its value will be attached as CLI

 options to the node process.
 To enable the debugger you can use --inspect or --inspect-brk.

---inspect just enables debugging and you have to attach the node debugger after the Playwright process has started.
+--inspect enables debugging, and you have to attach the Node debugger after the Playwright process has started.

-Therefore it is recommended to first set a breakpoint in your robot code, before your js breakpoint happens.
+Therefore, it is recommended to set a breakpoint in your robot code before your JS breakpoint is hit.

 --inspect-brk enables debugging and pauses the node process until a debugger is attached.
 This is useful if you want to debug